PharmCAS Admission Requirements

 Reference Letters

 A minimum of two (2) professional and/or academic letters of reference (evaluations) must be received by PharmCAS.
-We do not accept letters from the following: teaching assistants, politicians, friends, family members, co-workers or clergy.
+We do not accept letters from teaching assistants, politicians, friends, family members, co-workers or clergy.

 Experience